In The Frame : Descriptive gallery events organised by Artlink:

 Parking:

-There is a limited Pay & Display car park at the Museum - £1 for 3 hours - maximum stay allowed.
+There is a limited Pay & Display car park at the Museum - at £1 for 3 hours - maximum stay allowed.
 The car park will have 12 spaces reserved for blue badge holders and these spaces are free of charge with no time restrictions.
 There is also a Pay & Display car park at Kelvin Hall, Bunhouse Road (the previous home of the Museum of Transport) that's only a 10-minute signposted walk to Riverside.
 Alternatively at the Kelvingrove bus stop you can catch the Riversider bus, service 100, that will drop off at Riverside Museum.
 Parking at Bunhouse means easy access for also visiting Kelvingrove Art Gallery and Museum.

 Visitors may also use the SECC parking lot - charges apply - then it's just a short walk to the museum or catch the Riversider bus, service 100, that will drop you off directly at the museum - the bus stop is at the Clyde Auditorium (The Armadillo).